raderj89/intro_to_rails/Guides/controllers.md

 This will skip the `before_filter` for the `#new` and `#create` actions (obviosuly, you don't want to force your users to be logged in to create a new account).

 After filters do the same exact thing but *after* the controller action is called.

-	class ApplicationController < ActionController::Base
-	  after_filter :stuff_to_do_after_action
-	end

-Finally, around filters are general purpose filters that can run code before **and** after the action.
-The use of the `yield` keyword determines exactly when the action is performed.

-	class ApplicationController < ActionController::Base
-		around_filter :stuff_before_and_after_action

-		def stuff_before_and_after_action
-			stuff_before
-			yield # this is the action itself stuff_after
-		end
-	end

-Don't worry to much about learning this all right now, but do be aware the it exists and can really make your life easier.
+There are also around filters which, as their name imply, run both before and after the controller action is called.
+However, don't worry too much about learning these other filter types (or even the begin filter type, for that matter) until you're more comfortable with the basic operation of a Rails app.

+For now, just know that they exist and can make your life much easier when the time comes.